Grain Free Naan Bread with paleo/vegan options. With yeast, more fluff and softer texture. Yeast free and Yeast breads both delicious!

 - 1/2 tsp of salt

 - 1/2 tsp cream of tartar

-- 1/2 cup purified water (Add a little a time until you get dough like batter)
+- 1/2 c to 2/3 cup purified water (Add a little a time until you get dough like batter)

 - Pinch of black pepper

-- Extra high heat oil for cooking (i.e avocado oil, grapeseed oil, butter, or coconut oil- naturally refined).
+- Extra high heat oil or butter for cooking (i.e avocado oil, butter, or coconut oil, naturally refined).

-- NOTE– You might need more or less water depending on the brand of cassava flour you use.
+- Next slowly add in your water a little at a time until you get a pizza dough like texture.
+1. NOTE- You might need more or less water depending on the brand of cassava flour you use.

 - Place dough balls on wax paper and roll each one out between 2 pieces of wax paper in until you form an oval shape.
 Shape the corners to round after.
 Alternatively, you can use a tortilla press to make the dough even.